A Lower Bound for the Number of Linear Regions of Ternary ReLU Regression Neural Networks: Preliminaries

-Limiting NN coefficients to ternary values is also performed in BitNet b1.58 \citep{BitNetb158}.
+Limiting NN weights to ternary values is also performed in BitNet b1.58 \citep{BitNet_JMLR}.
 While BitNet b1.58 additionally quantizes the output of activation functions, as mentioned in the introduction, this paper does not deal with quantization of activation functions.
 Evaluating the effect of activation function quantization on NN expressivity is a future research topic.

 NNs can be represented as graphs as shown in Fig.~\ref{fig:NN}.
-In particular, in this paper, we represent that the activation function is ReLU by drawing the bent line inside the node.
+Each small black dot represents the constant term 1.
+In this paper, we do not distinguish the coefficients for input variables and those for constant terms, i.e., biases.
+Both are represented by $W_{i,j}^{(l)}$ and called \textit{weights}.
+In other words, if NNs are ternary, biases are also restricted to $\{ 1, 0, -1 \}$ in our setting.
+If an activation function used at a node is ReLU, we represent it by drawing the bent line inside the node.

 \begin{definition}[Linear regions \citep{montufar}] For a function $\bm f: D \to \mathbb{R}^n$, we say that $U \subset D$ is a linear region of $\bm f$ if the following holds: \begin{itemize} \item The restriction\footnote{A function that has the same input-output mapping as $\bm f$ but is defined only on $U$.} of $\bm f$ to $U$, $\bm f|_U: U \to \mathbb{R}^{n}$, is a linear function. \item For any $V \subset D$ satisfying $V \supsetneq U$, $\bm f|_V$ is not a linear function. \end{itemize} That is, a locally maximal subset $U$ of $D$ where $\bm f$ becomes a linear function within that region is called a linear region of $\bm f$.
 Also, we denote the set of all linear regions of $\bm f$ as $\mathcal{L} (\bm f)$ in this paper. \end{definition}